RealMarvn/Java-YouTube-Notifications-Wrapper/README.md

         }, port);
 ```
 Note that maximum lease time is 10 days, this will require you to create your own re-subscription scheduler.
 There is also a method you can use which is called #renewSubscriptions().

+# 📋 Libarys which are used in this Wrapper
+- SparkJava
+- Lombok
+- jackson-dataformat-xml
+- woodstox-core